 City of Sunnyvale Urban Forest

-The City of Sunnyvale maintains approximately 37,000 City street trees, with the assistance of adjacent property owners.
+The City of Sunnyvale provides maintenance services for approximately 37,000 street trees, with the assistance of adjacent property owners.
 A healthy "urban forest" has multiple benefits to the individual properties, neighborhoods and the City in general.
 Trees help to keep houses and the public right-of-way (ROW) cooler in the summer.
 They also provide overall beauty to the street, and increase property values.
 All trees naturally produce debris, including leaf and needle litter.
-Residents are expected to maintain any debris on the right-of-way (ROW), water their City street tree as needed and report any problems regarding their street trees.
+Residents are expected to maintain any debris on the right-of-way (ROW), water their street tree as needed and report any problems regarding their street trees.

 The City provides pruning services for street trees to maintain structural integrity and to avoid branch/trunk failure, as much as possible.
 City staff also helps to sustain the street tree population with new and replacement tree planting.
-For more information on how to properly maintain City street trees or to look for a local arborist for tree help, visit TreesAreGood.com.
+For more information on how to properly maintain street trees or to look for a local arborist for tree help, visit TreesAreGood.com.
+The Street Tree program only provides services for trees planted in the right-of-way.
+We do not provide services for trees planted on private property.

 To report a fallen tree or tree limb, or other street tree concern, call the Street Trees Program in the Parks Division at (408) 730-7506, Monday through Friday, 7 a.m. - 4 p.m.
 For emergencies after business hours, call Public Safety Dispatch at (408) 730-7180.

-To request a free City Street Tree to be planted in the right-of-way adjacent to your home click here to download the planting agreement.
-City street trees are planted at no cost for Sunnyvale residents.
+To request a free street tree to be planted in the right-of-way adjacent to your home click here to download the planting agreement.
+Street trees are planted at no cost for Sunnyvale residents.
+Please note: street trees are not planted during the summer months.
+Planting will resume in the fall when the weather is cooler.

 Property owners with adjacent Liquidambar street trees can request the removal and replacement of their tree.
 Click here to get more information and/or to apply for a Liquidambar Street Tree Removal Permit.